NiranjanaRajeev/BattleRoyale/README.md

-# Rock-papers-scissors game in C
+# Battle Royale game in C

 The arguments number of players , board length and board width are defined in the launch.json file in the "args":